MERV 8 Air Filters vs MERV 11 Air Filters

 They may seem like they’re nearly the same thing, but MERV 8 air filters and MERV 11 air filters have some distinct differences.
 Moving up just three MERV rating levels can either be a smart move that makes the air cleaner or a detrimental option to your entire HVAC system when you take into account MERV 8 vs MERV 11 air flow capabilities.

 That’s why some thought needs to be put into deciding between these two common air filters.
 If you’re trying to choose between a MERV 8 air filter and a MERV 11 air filter, here’s what you need to know.

 MERV 8 air filters are very common because it’s a pretty well-rounded option, so you might think that they’re great on price but bad on performance.
 They are affordable and can provide above average air filtration in homes.
 We aren’t surprised that MERV 8 air filters are the highest-rated products we sell.

-A MERV 8 air filter can trap and block the following:
+A MERV 8 air filter can trap and block the following particles in the air:

 - Dust mites